metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 Optional:

 - `access_key` (Attributes) AccessKey is the AWS API key.
-If not specified, the environment variable'AWS_ACCESS_KEY_ID' is used. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--sigv4--access_key))
+If not specified, the environment variable 'AWS_ACCESS_KEY_ID' is used. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--sigv4--access_key))
 - `profile` (String) Profile is the named AWS profile used to authenticate.
 - `region` (String) Region is the AWS region.
 If blank, the region from the default credentials chain used.
 - `role_arn` (String) RoleArn is the named AWS profile used to authenticate.
 - `secret_key` (Attributes) SecretKey is the AWS API secret.
-If not specified, the environmentvariable 'AWS_SECRET_ACCESS_KEY' is used. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--sigv4--secret_key))
+If not specified, the environment variable 'AWS_SECRET_ACCESS_KEY' is used. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--sigv4--secret_key))

 <a id="nestedatt--spec--receivers--sns_configs--sigv4--access_key"></a>
 ### Nested Schema for `spec.receivers.sns_configs.sigv4.access_key`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `optional` (Boolean) Specify whether the Secret or its key must be defined